 Law firms often refer personal injury clients to other lawyers when the case is far too complex for them to handle.
 This is especially common with medical malpractice, wrongful death, and product liability cases, since these tend to be among the most complex.
 When lawyers believe they cannot provide adequate representation to a client because of the complexity of a case, they would rather send them to another firm than damage their reputation with a losing case.

 Law firms can also turn away cases if they don’t represent clients in certain practice areas.
-For instance, a law firm that specializes in car and truck accident cases may not want to represent someone who was injured by a negligent doctor.
+For instance, a law firm that specializes in car and truck crash cases may not want to represent someone who was injured by a negligent doctor.
 Law firms that don’t practice personal injury law at all will also send personal injury clients to other firms that are better equipped to handle these cases.
 For example, a family law firm that typically handles divorce and child custody disputes would not represent clients in personal injury cases.

 The Firm is Too Busy